kingashari/thesupergen/README.md

 - **Randomization**: Each combination is shuffled and randomized, ensuring unique and varied outputs every time.

 ## How It Works
-1. **Scraping Dead Numbers**: The script fetches "dead numbers" from `https://www.belatiaksara4d.com`, avoiding these numbers in the final combinations.
+1. **Scraping Dead Numbers**: The script fetches "dead numbers", avoiding these numbers in the final combinations.
-2. **Scraping AI Numbers**: It pulls AI-generated numbers from `https://w33.angkanet.fit/kalender-togel/`, which are partially mixed into the combinations.
+2. **Scraping AI Numbers**: It pulls AI-generated numbers, which are partially mixed into the combinations.
 3. **Generating Combinations**: Based on user input, the script generates combinations for 4D, 3D, and 2D bets.
 4. **AI Integration**: The generated combinations are partially modified by numbers from the AI data to create mixed, unique results.
 5. **Output**: The final result displays combinations for 4D, 3D, and 2D bets in the required format.